globelabs/api/PHP/docs/payment.md

 ## How to Include

-First thing before you do any calls for Globe API using ruby wrapper class is to include the base class called GlobeApi.
+First thing before you do any calls for Globe API using PHP wrapper class is to include the base class called GlobeApi.

 ##### Figure PROTO.5 - Include Base Class

 **Note:** To include these you have to point the location of the file and require it in your app.
 In my case, I am using the test script inside the test folder and it will look like this.

-    require './../src/GlobeApi.rb'
+    require ('path/to/directory/GlobeApi.php');
+    $globe = new GlobeApi([version]);

 ## Authentication